 A proposal may be submitted only by a person who holds a doctoral degree.

-Activities to be carried out during the scholarship may include:
+Activities to be carried out during the fellowship may include:

 - conducting research and/or development work